txyon/MoNE_Portfolio/README.md

         )
 ```

-Following the proof of concept an attempt was made to incorpirate some automation into this script.
-This automation allowed an operator to push the "g" button and the system would increase th_off by 1, create and name an .es file, start recording data to es file and start running gcode command from the CNC controller via GRBL.
+Following the proof of concept, an attempt was made to incorporate some automation into this script.
+This automation allowed an operator to push the "g" button.
+The system would increase th_off by 1, create and name a .es file, start recording data and run the G-code command from the CNC controller via GRBL.

 ```py
   if c == ord("g"):                              # "Look" for an input command from the g button